rraju002/RegaxTutorial/README.md

 - A flag regex would be considered `i` at the end of `\b[a-z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/i`, preventing us from having to type out `\b[a-zA-Z0-9#$_-]+@[a-zA-Z0-9]+\.[a-zA-Z]{2,3}\b/i`(note the addition of `A-Z`, with the `i` we don't need to put that in there as the flag provides that for us!).
 There is also the `g` flag, the `g` flag which provides a global search for the Regex definition matches, but you will have to include the upper cases.

 ### Grouping and Capturing
+-

 ### Bracket Expressions

+- Brackets `[]` define the character class.
+Any character inside the brackets will produce a match the Regex pattern.
+This is unless the negate character(`^`) precedes the characters in the class.`[a-z]` defines any character class that is within the alphabet (including both upper/lower cases because of `i`).

 ### Greedy and Lazy Match